PolyhedraZK/Expander/readme.md

 Expander is a proof generation backend for Polyhedra Network.
 It aims to support fast proof generation.

-This is the *rust version* of the "core" repo.

 For more technical introduction, visit our markdown files [here](https://github.com/PolyhedraZK/Expander-cpp/tree/master/docs/doc.md).

 And [here](./gkr/src/tests/gkr_correctness.rs) for an example on how to use the gkr lib.